theProgrammerDavid/install-sql/README.md

 - if no error, execute the last command to give your user access to the database `grant connect, resource to USERNAME;`

+Should you, for some reason, not have python3, you can use ```install.sh``` to accomplish the same task